 Sherry earned her Bachelor of Science at Northwestern University and her Master of Science at the University of Michigan.
 She and her husband, Edward, have four children and two grandchildren.

 Donna Wood is delighted to be the Religious School Director at Congregation Schaarai Zedek.
 Donna has been a member of the congregation since 1994 and has served as an officer and member of the Board of Trustees and as the chair of the Social Action Committee.
-She has taught Hebrew in the Religious School and currently tutors B’nai Mitzvah students.
+She has taught Hebrew in the Religious School and tutored B’nai Mitzvah students.

 Lindsey Dewey has served as the Youth Director at Congregation Schaarai Zedek since 2009.
 Her passion for informal education began as a child at summer camp and continued to grow and develop as an active member of NFTY-Missouri Valley during her high school years.
 Prior to joining the Congregation Schaarai Zedek community, Lindsey served as a Youth Director in Charlotte, North Carolina, Atlanta, Georgia and as the Regional Advisor for NFTY’s Mid-Atlantic Region, based in Washington, DC.